bmeurant/technical-docs/software-architecture/system-design-patterns/bulkhead.md

 ---
 # Bulkhead Pattern

 The **Bulkhead** pattern is a design strategy for building fault-tolerant applications.
 It isolates elements of an application into separate pools so that if one fails, the others can continue to function.
 The name comes from the sectioned partitions (bulkheads) in a ship's hull; if the hull is compromised, only the damaged section fills with water, preventing the ship from sinking.
+It is one of the resiliency patterns catalogued in the **[[posa|Pattern-Oriented Software Architecture (POSA)]]** series of books.

 In software, a failure in one component (e.g., a slow downstream service) can exhaust critical resources like threads or connections.
 This resource exhaustion can cascade, bringing down the entire system.
 The Bulkhead pattern prevents this by partitioning resources and allocating them to specific components.